ENROL – EXPERIENCE – ENJOY

 Our expansive and progressive repertoire caters to a wide spectrum of musical tastes, curated meticulously to meet the demands of our flexible concert performances.
 Eschewing traditional attire, we opt for modern cut suits or smart/casual ensembles, embodying a contemporary approach to choral presentation.
 Constantly rejuvenating our sound, we incorporate new and exciting music for lower voices, complemented by occasional hymns but extending far beyond to encompass classical, jazz, pop, and opera genres.
 Praised as “the future of male voice singing,” we continuously strive for excellence, as evidenced by our diverse and dynamic repertoire.
 See our review page to see what others think of the choir.

 Performing approximately 30 times annually across Nottinghamshire, our schedule includes flagship concerts at prestigious venues such as The Albert Hall and the Bonington Theatre, where we host our celebrated Festival Concerts.
 Beyond our local engagements, we embark on annual tours across Europe and the UK, fostering cultural exchange and musical enrichment.
-We also extend our hospitality to visiting choirs like the renowned Treorchy Male Choir and Dowlais Male Choir, while championing emerging talent through our own Music Competition, “Music Makers.”
+We also extend our hospitality to visiting choirs like the renowned Treorchy Male Choir, Northampton Male voice Choir and Dowlais Male Choir, while championing emerging talent through our own Music Competition, “Music Makers.”

 At the helm of our operations, we boast a dedicated set of trustees overseeing day-to-day affairs, supported by a dynamic Music Team comprising Ian Watts, Andrew Atkinson, Philip Miles and Rebecca Williams.
 Committed to our charitable mission as a registered charity, and buoyed by generous sponsorship, Carlton Male Voice Choir remains steadfast in its pursuit of musical excellence and community enrichment.